Lada Iskra assembly in St. Petersburg suspended

 The car will be assembled in Togliatti due to a shortage of components

-The main reasons for the suspension of assembly are the shortage of components — even in Togliatti, the full assembly of Lada Iska is still difficult — and economic logic — if parts are available, it is more profitable to centralize the production of all Iskra modifications on one assembly line in Togliatti than to distribute production across sites.
+The main reasons for stopping the assembly are the shortage of components — even in Togliatti, the full assembly of Lada Iska is still difficult — and economic logic — if parts are available, it is more profitable to centralize the production of all Iskra modifications on one assembly line in Togliatti than to distribute production across sites.

 Earlier, on June 19, the head of AvtoVAZ, Maxim Sokolov, announced plans to launch production in St. Petersburg, noting that this would help preserve a qualified team and support domestic suppliers.